9 Common Childcare Myths Debunked by Research

 Many parents believe that daycare lacks the quality of care found in in-home settings, but research shows that this isn’t necessarily true.

-Daycare can provide a structured learning environment and foster social development benefits that in-home care mightn’t offer.
+Daycare can provide a structured learning environment and foster social development benefits that in-home care may not offer.

 Quality of Care

-Although some parents believe that daycare is inherently inferior to in-home care, research shows that quality care can be found in both settings.
-Factors such as caregiver qualifications, child-to-staff ratios, and the learning environment greatly influence the quality of care.
-Here’s a quick comparison to help clarify:
+Research shows that quality care can be found in both daycare and in-home settings.
+Caregiver qualifications, child-to-staff ratios, and the learning environment all play a big role.
+Here’s a quick comparison:

 Aspect Daycare In-Home Care